-Theresa Ahlborn received $42,803 from the Michigan Department of Transportation for “Center for Structural Durability at Michigan Tech.”
+Theresa Ahlborn has received $42,802 from MDOT for “Center for Structural Durability at Michigan Tech.”

 Doctoral student Lauren Fry (Environmental Engineering) has been awarded a graduate scholarship from Qualitative Environmental Analysis (QEA), an environmental engineering consulting firm.
 Fry, formerly a Peace Corps volunteer in Cameroon, has developed a research program that focuses on the barriers to sanitation coverage in developing countries, including the impacts of global change.
 QEA initiated its scholarship program in 2006 to support graduate student education in environmental analysis of natural systems.

 Thomas Van Dam (Civil and Environmental Engineering) has received $101,000 from the Michigan Department of Transportation for “Continuation of the Transportation Materials Research Center (FY 2008 to 2010).”

 Qiong (Jane) Zhang and Jim Mihelcic (CEE/SFI) have received $252,059 from the National Science Foundation for a four-year project, “Civil and Environmental Engineering Education (CEEE) Transformational Change: Tools and Strategies for Sustainability Integration and Assessment in Engineering Education.”

 Richard Honrath has received $185,000, the first increment of a three-year project totaling $380,000, from NASA for “A Study of Biomass-Burning and Anthropogenic Impacts on Arctic Tropospheric Chemistry Using Measurements at Summit, Greenland, as Part of the POLARCAT International Polar Year Project.”